licao/fibos-auto/README.md

 	4. fibos seed.js // seed node start

 tips:
+	config.json  // where your config.ini and blockdata your can change it

 	netstat -aln|grep  '内网ip:9870' | grep -c 'ESTABLISHED'    //find how many people connet you